vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the afternoon/evening, I made a trip to Walgreens for some purchases.
 After that, I went to Berkeley Bowl for food purchases recorded in [food_purchases.sql](../../sql/food_purchases.sql).

+## Sunday November 24

+In the evening, I made a trip to Sports Basement and purchased two 10 lb dumb bells there.